 About Robin Falls

 Robin Falls is one of the Northern Territory’s hidden gems.
-Most people head out to Litchfield National Park to chase waterfalls, but what most people don’t know is that just outside of the boundaries of Litchfield lies an amazing adventure at Robin Falls.
+Most people head out to Litchfield National Park to chase waterfalls, but what most people don’t know is that just outside of the boundaries of Litchfield lies an amazing adventure at a stunning waterfall.

 How To Get To Robin Falls

 Robin Falls is about a 1.5 hour drive south of Darwin.
 Follow the Stuart Highway from Darwin south to Adelaide River (112.3km).
 The turnoff for Robin Falls is just past the petrol station and pub at Adelaide River onto Dorat Road.
-Follow this for 15km and the dirt road to Robin Falls will be on your right.
+Follow this for 15km and the dirt road to the falls will be on your right.

 The trail starts at the end of the dirt road by the car park.